Gigaspaces/xap-docs/site/content/xap/12.3/admin/logging-overview.markdown

 com.gigaspaces.query.level = INFO
 ```

-XAP supports SQL queries on data in the Space, and the logger corresponds to this functionality {{%currentjavanet "query-sql.html"%}}.
+XAP supports SQL queries on data in the Space, and the logger corresponds to this functionality [Java version](../dev-java/query-sql.html) \|[ .NET version](../dev-dotnet/query-sql.html).

 ### LRU and Eviction